jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 {% chart fig-07-forex-intraday-EURCNH-price-lin.svg %}

-This data set covers the same 24 hour period as the US dollar offshore rate examined in the previous section.
+This data set covers the same 24-hour period as the US dollar offshore rate examined in the previous section.
 This price chart seems to be much cleaner, with fewer of those unnatural price spikes.
 The distribution of price fluctuations looks like this:

 {% chart fig-08-forex-intraday-EURCNH-probs-lin.svg %}
 {% chart fig-09-forex-intraday-EURCNH-probs-log.svg %}